jstooley/Bookshelf/spec.md

 Specs:
 - [x] Use Sinatra to build the app
-- [ ] Use ActiveRecord for storing information in a database
+- [x] Use ActiveRecord for storing information in a database
-- [ ] Include more than one model class (list of model class names e.g. User, Post, Category)
+- [x] Include more than one model class (list of model class names) - author,user,book,genre,user_books
 - [ ] Include at least one has_many relationship (x has_many y e.g. User has_many Posts)
 - [ ] Include user accounts
 - [ ] Ensure that users can't modify content created by other users